Grow Ashwagandha: A Calming Herb Proven to Lessen Stress and Anxiety

 This gardening season, try growing an herb known to lessen stress and anxiety: Ashwagandha.
 It’s gained popularity over the past few years for its health benefits.
-What many gardeners don’t know is that this medicinal herb is somewhat easy and fun to grow …
+What many gardeners don’t know is that this medicinal herb is fun and somewhat easy to grow.

 Winter offers us a chance to slow down a bit and perhaps pick up that book we’ve been meaning to read for months.
 It’s a time for making soups and sitting by the fire with hot tea or a cup of coffee.
 Winter is also the perfect time to think about our garden and make plans for the coming year.